 Prov 38: 7-9

-(8) Keep falsehood and lies far from me; give me neither poverty nor riches, but give me only my daily bread.
+(7) "Two things I ask of you, O LORD; do not refuse me before I die: (8) Keep falsehood and lies far from me; give me neither poverty nor riches, but give me only my daily bread.
 (9) Otherwise, I may have too much and disown you and say, 'Who is the LORD?'
 Or I may become poor and steal, and so dishonor the name of my God.

 It was not a 'give me' prayer to expect provision, but a 'grant me', 'allow it' prayer that he wanted his heart right with the Holy One.
 Not only that but that he would be strong enough to be a righteous enough testimony to His Name.